kyma-project/istio/docs/user/migration/external-name-alias.md

 ## DestinationRule

-DestinationRule cannot point to the Service of type ExternalName.
+DestinationRule cannot point to a Service of type ExternalName.
 If you have a DestinationRule that points to a Service of type ExternalName, update the DestinationRule to point to the actual host.
 To still have the possibility to apply some of the Istio features in the given situation, you can create a ServiceEntry for the external host.

-The following configuration will not work:
+The following configuration will **not** work:

 ```yaml
 apiVersion: v1